ShalevAbadi/PharmApp/README.md

 # Pharm App

-In order to run the project you need a local instance of mysql server with the right tables.
+In order to run the project, a local instance of mysql server with the correct tables is required.

 Client + Server sides of a pharmaceutical management app for self learning purposes.